alexander-jackson/alexander-jackson.github.io/content/about.md

 draft: false
 ---

-I'm a British Computer Scientist based in the UK, currently finishing my final year of an MEng in Computer Science at the University of Warwick.
-This site serves as an extension to my CV and has more in-depth discussion of projects I have worked on.
+I'm a software engineer, currently working at Starling Bank as a backend Java Engineer.
+This site serves as an extension to my CV, as well as a place where I discuss projects I have worked on in the past alongside more technical blog posts.